kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/Introduction.md

 and more...

-## The Mobile SDK's Architecture Overview
+## Mobile Video Player SDK Architecture Overview

 The Kaltura Video Player's architecture is designed to allow for a seamless integration experience, enabling you to connect mutltiple playback engines and platforms.
 The Kaltura Video Player wraps the playback engine with the same interface and events, thereby allowing the same plugin code to work across multiple platforms, including iOS, Android, and web.